Last Review Date: November 1, 2019

 - Kidney disease — red blood cells are produced by the in response to a called erythropoietin, made primarily by the kidneys.
 Chronic kidney disease can cause anaemia resulting from too little production of this hormone; the anaemia can be treated by giving erythropoietin injections.

 - Inflammatory conditions — whenever there are chronic diseases that stimulate the body’s inflammatory system, the ability of the bone marrow to respond to erythropoietin is decreased.
 For example, rheumatoid arthritis (a severe form of joint disease caused by the body attacking its own joints, termed an autoimmune disease) can cause anaemia by this mechanism.

 - Other diseases that can produce anaemia in the same way as inflammatory conditions include chronic infections (such as with HIV or tuberculosis (TB), cancer and .

-A number of tests may be used as follow up to abnormal results of initial tests such as a full blood count and film to determine the underlying cause of chronic anaemia.
+A number of tests may be used as follow up to abnormal results of initial tests such as a full blood count and blood film examination to determine the underlying cause of chronic anaemia.
 Some of these may include:

 - Reticulocyte count

 - Serum transferrin receptor can assist with the differentiation between iron deficiency anaemia and anaemia of chronic disease.
 (Serum ferritin may be elevated due to acute phase reactants even when the patient is iron deficient).